Henry David Thoreau

 Henry’s mentor, whom Henry met while at Harvard.
 “Waldo” is a deeply respected and famous scholar and lecturer.
-Though he is intellectually deft and very insightful with respect to abstract concepts, Henry argues that… (read full character analysis)
+Though he is intellectually deft and very insightful with respect to abstract concepts, Henry argues that… read analysis of Ralph Waldo Emerson

 Henry’s cellmate in the jail, an uneducated man who is accused of arson and awaiting a trial.
 He is deeply impressed by Henry’s intelligence.
 Henry eventually persuades Sam, the constable, to give Bailey a speedy trial.

 Henry’s mother, who worries about her son getting into trouble more than anything else, and doesn’t seem to have a moral compass.
 She fears shame more than she fears wrongdoing.

 Waldo’s wife.
 Lydian and Henry have a deep mutual affection for one another that approaches attraction, but they are both too loyal to Waldo to ever act on it.